GribApiDotNet/GribApi.NET/README.md

 # GribApi.NET

 ## What it is
 GribApi.NET is a C# wrapper around the [European Centre for Medium Range Weather Forecasting's](http://www.ecmwf.int/) powerful [grib_api](https://software.ecmwf.int/wiki/display/GRIB/Home), a C library for reading, writing, and converting GRIB1 and GRIB2 files.

+GRIB is a format commonly used in meteorology to store weather data.
+GribApi.NET makes it easy to encode and decode these data by providing access to both GRIB editions through a set of [GRIB API keys](https://software.ecmwf.int/wiki/display/GRIB/GRIB%20API%20keys).
 GribApi.NET and grib_api are licensed under the friendly [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0).

-In theory, all grib_api_lib's functionality is already be exposed via [P\Invoke](https://msdn.microsoft.com/en-us/library/aa446536.aspx).
-However, there's more work required to make it "csharpy".

 ## Usage
 Add **Grib.Api.dll**, **Grib.Api.Native.dll**, and the **ext/grib_api/definitions** directory to your project.
 By default, GribApi.NET assumes the definitions are in the same directory as the library, but you can change the location by setting `Grib::Api::GribEnvironment::DefinitionsPath` or setting the `GRIB_DEFINITION_PATH` environment variable.